BeniyamL/Raise_the_terrain/README.md

 ## Description

-Raise the terrain is an project which create an isometric projection of a grid and rotate it using the right and left arrow key.
-It is an optional project of holberton school to provide an apportunity for the student to get some additional marks.It id developed using the SDL2 tools and guidlines.
+Raise the terrain is an application project which creates an isometric projection of a grid and rotates the grid using the right and left arrow key.
+It is an optional project of holberton school to provide an apportunity for the student to get some additional marks.It is developed using the SDL2 tools and guidlines.

 ![Isometric projection of a grid](/grid1.png)